Loading...

 (c) Does the box move?
 If yes, at what rate does the box move down?
 If not, with what $\mu_s$ will the box be on the verge of sliding?

-(c) To realize whether the box moves down the incline or remains at rest, we must compare the weight component $w_\parallel$ down the incline with the maximum static friction upward along the incline.
+(c) To determine whether the box moves down the incline or remains at rest, we must compare the weight component $w_\parallel$ down the incline with the maximum static friction upward along the incline.

 (a) If the box does not move down the incline, what can you say about the static frictional force acting on the box?